aria-ml/dataeval/docs/source/concepts/ImageStatistics.md

 ## When there is no reference

 Some data has none.
-Elevation below sea level, mean-centred reflectance, temperature in Celsius, a 16-bit band holding physical units — the dynamic range of these is a property of the *sensor*, not of a file format, and nothing about the array reveals it.
+Elevation below sea level, mean-centered reflectance, temperature in Celsius, a 16-bit band holding physical units — the dynamic range of these is a property of the *sensor*, not of a file format, and nothing about the array reveals it.
 There is no encoding to decode.